dataminer-site/dataminer-site.github.io/_posts/2021-01-25-full-text-search.md

 ---

 layout: post
-title:  "Testing out DuckDB's Full Text Search Extension"
+title:  "Testing out DataMiner's Full Text Search Extension"
 author: Laurens Kuiper
 excerpt: DataMiner now has full-text search functionality, similar to the FTS5 extension in SQLite.
 The main difference is that our FTS extension is fully formulated in SQL.
 We tested it out on TREC disks 4 and 5.
 ---